 The product was not a reference product in the EU-review program for inclusion of the active substance in the Union list of approved substances of EU Regulation 528/2012.
-The applicant has not submitted an effect and exposure assessment for Care Plus Anti-Insect DEET Roll-on 30%.
-The RMS NL has included a risk assessment for the environmental aspect.
+The applicant has not submitted an effect and exposure assessment for Care Plus Anti-Insect DEET 50% Spray.
+Therefore the RMS NL has included a risk assessment for the environmental aspect.
 See for more detail section 2.8 below.